Pillar 3 Disclosure

 - Risk identified by staff, management and the Audit & Risk Committee

-- CIL senior management membership of the Operations Committee and chairing the International Operations Committee
+- CIL senior management membership of the Operations Committee

 The impact and likelihood of a risk materialising is assessed in accordance with the Group Risk Management Strategy and Framework.
 The likelihood of the risk materializing is assessed after taking current controls and actions to mitigate the risk into account.
 The outcome of the risk evaluation process determines the appropriate strategy of managing the identified risk, based on its residual risk rating.
 This includes a decision on whether the risk should be terminated, tolerated or managed.